Lombiq/Orchard-Vue.js/Readme.md

 ## Using Vue.js node packages

-The packages will be automatically installed on build (i.e. `dotnet build`) or you can trigger it using the `npm install` command.
+The packages will be automatically installed on build (i.e. `dotnet build`).
+You can also trigger the installation manually using the `pnpm install` command.

 ## Adding Vue.js component templates

-Place your template files (.cshtml or .liquid) to the _Views/VueComponents_ folder.
-The shape template harvester will harvest these templates and the generated shape type will be as it would be normally generated but with `VueComponent-` prefix.
+Place your template files (.cshtml or .liquid) in the _Views/VueComponents_ folder.
+The shape template harvester will harvest these templates, and the generated shape type will be as it would be normally generated, but with a `VueComponent-` prefix.
 Eg.:

 ```cshtml
     <shape type="VueComponent-App_UserProfile"></shape>
 ```

-In these shapes you can use any format you want (e.g. JSX templates) and reference their id in your Vue.js component JavaScript code.
+In these shapes you can use any format you want (e.g. JSX templates) and reference their id in your Vue.js component's JavaScript code.

 ## Using Vue.js Single File Components

 The module identifies Single File Components in the _Assets/Scripts/VueComponents_ directory and harvests them as shapes.
 They have a custom _.vue_ file renderer that displays the content of the `<template>` element after applying localization for the custom `[[ ... ]]` expression that calls `IStringLocalizer`.
-Besides that it's pure Vue, yet you can still make use of shape overriding if needed.
+Besides that, it's pure Vue, yet you can still make use of shape overriding if needed.

 See a demo video of using Vue.js Single File Components [here](https://www.youtube.com/watch?v=L0qjpQ6THZU).